Paul-31415/pyb-ntsc/README.txt

 Update:
-diode modulator for much better shade resolution and tx linearity. a lot of stuff. some incomplete shader compilation (automatic floating point assembler). fast exp and log approximation for gamma (unused). now main.py launches a dupterm on the tv with text input sniffed from the debug uart of an adafru.it/3601 bluetooth keyboard on Y2 font was made by hand to look good on a portavision
+diode modulator for much better shade resolution and tx linearity. a lot of stuff. some incomplete shader stuff (uses an automatic floating point math assembler from a different project). fast exp and log approximation for gamma (unused). now main.py launches a dupterm on the tv with text input sniffed from the debug uart of an adafru.it/3601 bluetooth keyboard on Y2 font was made by hand to look good on a portavision